vmarcella/cenz.me/_posts/2018-04-08-gucci_grem.md

 Without revealing the identities of those who have seen and talked about his clips, here are some quotes:

 `"Wow, this is insane dude.
-I couldn't dream about hitting a shot like that"` `"How were you able to do that with that just a pistol?
-Jesus"` `"I didn't think anyone in the community was going to eclipse Ninjas skill level in this game, but after some of these clips, I would be terrified if I were him."`
+I couldn't dream about hitting a shot like that"`<br>
+`"How were you able to do that with that just a pistol?
+Jesus"`<br>
+`"I didn't think anyone in the community was going to eclipse Ninjas skill level in this game, but after some of these clips, I would be terrified if I were him."`<br>

 And the list of compliments goes on.